Get the best Travel Rewards Credit Card For Retirement

 Choose the Right Credit Card

-There are several criteria used when I sort through the multitude of the credit card offers on the market.
-First, and most importantly, you want the most flexible points available, because you don’t want to be limited to only one airline or only one hotel chain.
+There are several criteria I use when I sort through the multitude of credit card offers on the market.
+First, and most importantly, choose the most flexible points available, because you don’t want to limit yourself to only one airline or only one hotel chain.

 My top two favorite credit cards are the Chase Sapphire Preferred Card and the American Express Platinum Card.
 But for purposes of this article, I will focus on the Chase Sapphire Card.

 Click here to apply

 You can still acquire this credit card now, before the Alaskan Cruise in July of 2020.
 This timeline would allow one person to earn enough points to cover your roundtrip airfare to Anchorage and home again.
 Reminder: Always fly in a day ahead of the cruise.